xiaofen9/xiaofen9.github.io/_pages/about.md

 =====
 * Nov 17, 2023.
 I defended my PhD thesis successfully!

 * Sep 8, 2023.
-Gave two talks about Software Supply Chain Security at IBM Research, USA and Texas A&M University.
+Gave talks about Software Supply Chain Security at IBM Research, USA and Texas A&M University.

 * Jul 10, 2023.
 One paper accepted to IEEE S&P 2024.

 * May 8, 2023.
-One paper accepted (conditionally) to USENIX Security 2024.
+One paper accepted to USENIX Security 2024.

 * Apr 23, 2022.
 One paper accepted to ACM CCS 2022.